Scitinz/Scitinz/README.md

 Hi, I’m @Scitinz.

-I'm interested in embedded systems and low level computation.
-I write HDL, as well as code for Raspberry Pi's and similar.
-I am proficient in other languages as well such as C#, Java, and Python to enable higher level interactions, website building, and produce more complex programs not possible at the lower level.
+I'm interested in embedded systems and writing interesting and fun projects.
+I like being able to play around with Raspberry Pi's and creating my own systems.

+I write Python, C, C++, Verilog, SystemVerilog, JavaScript, C#, Java, MATLAB, bash.

 <!---
 Scitinz/Scitinz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.